Exercise Program for Prostate Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, you must be on androgen deprivation therapy and cannot be receiving chemotherapy or treatment for other active cancers, except for basal cell carcinoma.

-Is exercise safe for prostate cancer patients?
+What prior data suggests that this exercise program is safe for prostate cancer patients?

 Christina M Dieli-Conwright, PhD